Pranav-by/CPP_TO_PYTHON/Readme.md

 breaking down how real-world compilers like GCC and Clang transform high-level code into another form.

 > “The best way to understand a compiler is to build one.”
-> – You just did! 👏

 ---

 ## 🏁 Final Notes

-✨ Your compiler currently supports the most essential parts of C++ syntax.
+✨  Compiler currently supports the most essential parts of C++ syntax.
 It’s clean, modular, and ready to expand.

-You can proudly demo this project in **college, GitHub, or interviews** as a practical compiler-design implementation!

 ---

 ### 🎯 Example Demo Output